tomato42/tls13-spec/draft-ietf-tls-tls13.md

 the server has no way of knowing who will be receiving the data.
 Add this.]]

-Once the client receives the ServerKeyShare, it can also compute the ephmemeral secret and decrypt the server's remaining handshake messages.
+Once the client receives the ServerKeyShare, it can also compute the ephemeral secret and decrypt the server's remaining handshake messages.
 The client generates its own sending keys based on the ephemeral secret and will encrypt the remainder of its handshake messages using those keys and the newly established cipher suite.
 If the server has sent a